-Nature of Impact Impact Positive/Nega tive/ Neutral Reversibility Extent Severity Duration Consequence Probability Frequency Likelihood Significance Mitigation Rating Mitigation Extent Severity Duration Consequence Probability Frequency Likelihood Significance Mitigation Rating Soils Potential compaction of soils in neighbouring areas.
+Nature of Impact Mitigation Impact Impact Positive/Negative Neutral Impact Reversibility Extent Severity Duration Consequence Probability Frequency Likelihood Significance Mitigation Rating mitigation Extent Severity Duration Consequence Probability Frequency Likelihood Significance Mitigation Rating Soils Potential compaction of soils in neighboring areas.
 Potential contamination through littering.
 Potential for loss of soil & damage to soil characteristics.
 Initial increased potential for loss of soils and soil erosion.
 Potential hydrocarbon contamination to soils.
-Neg Reversible 1 3 4 2,7 3 5 4 10,67 Med Activity should be limited to area of disturbance.
-Where required the compacted soils should be disked to an adequate depth and revegetated with indigenous plants.
-Waste generated on site should be recycled as far as possible and sold/given to interested contractors.
+Neg Reversib e 1 3 4 3 3 5 4 10,7 Med Activity should be limited to area of disturbance.
+Where required the compacted soils should be disked to an adequate depth and re-vegetated with indigenous plants.
+Waste generated on site should be recycled as far as possible and sold/ given to interested contractors.
 Recycled waste should not be stored on site for excessive periods to reduced risk of environmental contamination.
 Refuse bins will be placed around site to collect all non-recycle waste for disposal at the municipality.
 Vegetate rehabilitated area as soon as possible.
 Vegetable berms and stockpiles.
 Activity should be limited to area of disturbance.
 Where required the compacted soils should be disked to an adequate depth and re-vegetated with indigenous plants.
 Re-vegetate any bare soil immediately.
 Inspect, especially after first heavy rain falls to ensure adequate surface water drainage.
 Truck, machinery and equipment will be regularly serviced to reduce risk of leaks.
 Any leakages should be reported and treated immediately in a reputable manner.
 For large spills Hazmat will called in.
-Loss of topsoil due to incorrect storm water management • Storm water must be diverted around the topsoil heaps, processing and stockpile areas to prevent erosion. • Topsoil heaps must be stockpiled along the northern and western boundaries of the study area to divert runoff water away from the processing area.
-Site management must weekly monitor the stockpiles 1 3 4 2,7 2 4 3 8 Low-Med
+Loss of topsoil due to incorrect storm water management Storm water must be diverted around the topsoil heaps, processing and stockpile areas to prevent erosion.
+Topsoil heaps must be stockpiled along the northern and western boundaries of the study area to divert runff water away from the processing area.
+Site management must weekly monitor the stockpiles and should any signs of erosion become apparent soil erosion protection measures must be implemented.
+The effectiveness of the storm water infrastructure needs to be continuously monitored.
+The effectiveness of the storm water infrastructure needs to be continuously monitored.
+The effectiveness of the storm water infrastructure needs to be continuously monitored.
+The activity must be conducted in accordance with the Best Practice Guideline for small scale mining that relates to storm water management, developed by the Department of Water and Sanitation (DWS), and any other conditions which that Departm 1 3 4 3 2 4 3 8 Low-Med